rjury-sumo/sumologic-steampipe/README.md

 # sumologic-steampipe
 A container to demo using steampipe.io to:
 - send inventory data to sumologic as per: https://steampipe.io/docs/using-steampipe/steampipe-query
-- run compliance checks such as https://steampipe.io/docs/using-steampipe/running-controls
+- run compliance checks such as https://steampipe.io/docs/using-steampipe/running-controls and post these to SumoLogic for compliance reporting use cases.

+Example use cases might be:
+- generating daily inventory reports in SumoLogic for  cloud or other infrastructure
+- Building automated compliance checks in SumoLogic using steampipe compliance mods.

+## Solution Overview
 In general the approach is:
 - for inventory sql query export in json format and post a slight modified json paylod to sumologic https endpoint source
 - for checks use --export in csv format to a file and post that to a checks sumologic https source.

 Note you can do EITHER query or checks or both, you only need to follow instructions to configure either as pertinent to your use case.

-# setup steampipe container
+# Setting up a steampipe container
-For this demo we use the standard container, for usage see:  https://steampipe.io/docs/develop/containers
+For this demo we use the standard container, for usage see:  https://steampipe.io/docs/develop/containers This means we don't have to install steampipe locally.
+For a production deployment you might want to run a real instance say on linux.

-## aliasing the container
+## Aliasing the container
 Use an alias we can execute the container and persist key info across sessions.
 This is an example to alias the container for a steampipe query.

 Check alias is a little more complex.

-This means we don't have to install steampipe locally.
-For a production deployment you might want to run a real instance say on linux.

 ```
 mkdir -p $HOME/sp/config